KevinnZou/compose-webview-multiplatform/README.md

 This library can be considered as the Multiplatform version of [Accompanist Web library](https://github.com/google/accompanist/tree/main/web).
 It provides the basic WebView functionalities for JetBrains Compose Multiplatform, which supports loading URLs, HTML, and post data.
 Currently, it supports the platforms of Android, iOS, and Desktop.

-The Android implementation of this library relies on the web module from the [Accompanist Library](https://github.com/google/accompanist/tree/main/web).
-However, it has been deprecated in version 0.33.1-alpha.
+* The Android implementation of this library relies on the web module from the [Accompanist Library](https://github.com/google/accompanist/tree/main/web).
+    - **Note:** it has been deprecated in version 0.33.1-alpha.
 Thus I created a fork of it and used it as the base for this library.
 If you just want to use the WebView in Jetpack Compose, please visit this repo: https://github.com/KevinnZou/compose-webview.

-The iOS implementation of this library relies on [WKWebView](https://developer.apple.com/documentation/webkit/wkwebview).
+* The iOS implementation of this library relies on [WKWebView](https://developer.apple.com/documentation/webkit/wkwebview).

-The Desktop implementation of this library relies on [JavaFX WebView](https://docs.oracle.com/javase/8/javafx/api/javafx/scene/web/WebView.html) for version <= 1.2.0.
+* The Desktop implementation of this library relies on [JavaFX WebView](https://docs.oracle.com/javase/8/javafx/api/javafx/scene/web/WebView.html) for version <= 1.2.0.
+    - Thanks to @DATL4G, starting from version 1.3.0, we switched to [Java CEF Browser](https://github.com/chromiumembedded/java-cef) for better performance.
+    - **Note:** After switching to JCEF, developers need to configure it for the desktop app.
+Please see the [README.desktop.md](https://github.com/KevinnZou/compose-webview-multiplatform/blob/main/README.desktop.md) for more details.

 ## Basic Usage
 To use this widget there are two key APIs that are needed: *WebView*, which provides the layout, and *rememberWebViewState(url)* which provides some remembered state including the URL to display.